rl-institut/django-oemof/README.md

 2. **Parameter Hook**

    This hook gets executed right after building ES from datapackage.
 As a special hook, the resulting parameters dictionary is used to adapt component attributes within the ES.
-   The first key is used to identify ES component, the value, which consists of another dictionary, is used to adapt attributes of the related component
+   The first key is used to identify the ES component.
+The value, which consists of another dictionary, is used to adapt attributes of the related component
-   (i.e. regarding the dispatch example in `oemof.tabular`, the dictionary `{"demand1": {"amount": 2000}}` would increase load to value 2000 (instead of 1000)).
+   (i.e. regarding the dispatch example in `oemof.tabular`, the dictionary `{"demand1": {"amount": 2000}}` would increase the load to value 2000 (instead of 1000)).
-   Profiles can also be adapted by this hook.
-In order to do so, a profile given as `pandas.Series` must be set as value instead (i.e. `{"demand0": {"profile": pandas.Series(...)}}`).
+   This hook can also adapt profiles.
+To do so, a profile given as `pandas.Series` must be set as value instead (i.e. `{"demand0": {"profile": pandas.Series(...)}}`).

+   **Note:** Changing variable `expandable` might cause problems as `Investment` might already be initialized in oemof (this is the case for storages).
+   To avoid this, you can try to set `"investment": None` for the related component instead or additionally (i.e. `{"battery": {"capacity": 50, "storage_capacity": 100, "investment": None}`)

 3. **Energysystem Hook**